yjhjaja/nd0821-c3-starter-code/model_card.md

 ## Caveats and Recommendations

 The model predicts whether a person makes over 50K USD a year.
-However, this number is nominal and does not adjust with inflation.
-A more meaningful task is to predict whether a person makes over some amount of real income a year.
+However, this number is nominal and is not inflation-adjusted.
+A more meaningful task is to predict whether a person makes some amount of real income a year, or his position in the income distribution.